Testing for people without coronavirus symptoms

 How does rapid testing work?

-If you are go to a test site to have your test, you will need to wear a face covering (unless exempt), maintain a 2 metre distance from others, and sanitise your hands on arrival at the test site and prior to performing the swab.
+If you are go to an LFT site to have your test, you will need to wear a face covering (unless exempt), maintain a 2 metre distance from others, and sanitise your hands on arrival at the test site and prior to performing the swab.

-If you have any coronavirus symptoms (a high temperature, a new, continuous cough, loss or change in your sense of taste or smell), you should self-isolate and book a test through the national test booking system at nhs.uk/coronavirus or call 119.
+If you have any coronavirus symptoms (a high temperature, a new, continuous cough, loss or change in your sense of taste or smell), you should self-isolate and book a PCR test through the national test booking system at nhs.uk/coronavirus or call 119.

 What do I do if I test positive?

-If you test positive from a LFD test or get coronavirus symptoms, you should self isolate immediately, and book a free confirmatory PCR test.
+If you test positive from a Lateral Flow Test or get coronavirus symptoms, you should self isolate immediately, and book a free confirmatory PCR test.